FORCOLAB-UofT/INFOX/README.md

 >
 > python run.py

 The results are stored in ./result.
+There is an example of result in ./data/result.

 You can also set config.conf and run manually.

 The crawler part & analyser part are separated, you can run individually.

-Your can see the example of result in /data/result_example.txt .

 crawler.py is to get the information of the project and the forks of it.
 Now, the data is storing in local.